 When a user (e.g., customer, prospect, or reader) visits your site on any page (known as an entrance page) and leaves without visiting other pages on the same domain, that’s a bounce.
 Your bounce rate is the percentage of all users who enter and exit on the same page, without any clicks to other pages on your site.

-High bounce could mean you don’t have an enticing, well organized landing page.
+A high bounce could mean you don’t have an enticing, well-organized landing page.
 You might not have a landing page at all, creating CTA confusion on your main home page.

 Listed below are 13 proven ways to reduce bounce rate and improve conversions for your blog: